jeniljani-4444/End-to-End-Car-Price-Prediction-Model/README.md

 ---

 ### Notes:
-- Replace `YOUR_VIDEO_ID` in the YouTube link with the actual ID of your video.
-For example, if your video URL is `https://www.youtube.com/watch?v=abc123`, then `YOUR_VIDEO_ID` would be `abc123`.
+- Replace `demo.mp4` with the actual name of your video file.
-- If you’re hosting the video elsewhere, replace the YouTube link with the appropriate URL.
+- When someone clicks the link, they will be able to download or view the video directly from GitHub.

-This updated `README.md` now includes the R² scores and a section for the working prototype video.
-Let me know if you need further adjustments!
+This approach allows you to include the video in your repository without relying on external platforms like YouTube.
+Let me know if you need further assistance!